How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 What Is a Chargeback Rebuttal Letter?

-The chargeback letter is like a cover letter as it accompanies other supporting documents that are part of the chargeback response package.
+The chargeback letter to bank is like a cover letter as it accompanies other supporting documents that are part of the chargeback response package.
 The letter gives an introduction to the chargeback response package and also explains, in brief, the key evidence, facts, and documents contained in the response package.

 How Do I Write a Chargeback Rebuttal Letter?

+Remember, the rebuttal letter is the first thing that the evaluator looks at.
+Thus, presenting a concise and compelling argument as to why the chargeback should be reversed in the chargeback rebuttal letter can boost the chances of the evaluator ruling in your favour.
 Besides, chargebacks are expensive and most of these chargebacks are filed with no valid reason.
 Therefore, a compelling rebuttal letter can act as a chargeback protection measure, as it helps dispute and put a stop to illegitimate chargebacks.

 Chargeback Rebuttal Letter Samples